-- Life or Critical Illness Cover is shown on your cover summary, - during the term of the cover the person covered (or if there are two people covered, either of them) is diagnosed with an additional condition other than pregnancy complications that meets one of our definitions of additional conditions.
-You'll find our definitions of additional conditions in section 4, and - the information you send us is correct and complete, and your claim is valid according to these terms and conditions.
+- Critical Illness Cover is shown on your cover summary, - during the term of the cover the person covered (or if there are two people covered, either of them) is diagnosed with an additional condition other than pregnancy complications that meets one of our definitions of additional conditions.
+You'll find our definitions of additional conditions on page 40, and - the information you send us is correct and complete, and your claim is valid according to these terms and conditions.